 The Oregon Wine Board is a semi-independent Oregon state agency managing marketing, research and education initiatives that support and advance the Oregon wine and wine grape industry.
 The Board is primarily funded by Oregon wineries and independent growers throughout the state’s diverse winegrowing regions.

 The South Willamette Wineries Association (SWWA) is comprised of a group of vineyards, wineries, vintners and related businesses that are passionate about increasing the awareness, visitation and prestige of the South Willamette wine growing region.
 The SWWA will be host for our Friday Wine Country Excursions, included in the conference.
+Check them out on Facebook and Twitter!

 The mission of the Willamette Valley Wineries Association is to promote, enhance and protect the prestige of Willamette Valley wines and to support our members and community.
 The Willamette Valley, Oregon’s leading wine region, has two-thirds of the state’s wineries and vineyards and is home to more than 500 wineries.
 It is recognized as one of the premier Pinot noir producing areas in the world.